tracim/tracim/backend/doc/cli.md

   --public-name PUBLIC_NAME
                         set the user's public name --allowed_space ALLOWED_SPACE
-                        set the user's allowed space in bytes --lang LANG           set the user's language (ISO 639 format) -p PASSWORD, --password PASSWORD
+                        set thes user's allowed space in bytes --lang LANG           set the user's language (ISO 639 format) -p PASSWORD, --password PASSWORD
-                        set the password of the user --profile PROFILE     set the user's profile, valid values: users, trusted-users, administrators
-  --timezone TIMEZONE   set the user's timezone --send-email          send mail to created user (you need to configure
-                        EMAIL-NOTIFICATION part in config file to use this feature)
+                        set the user's password --profile PROFILE     set the user's profile.
+Valid values: users, trusted- users, administrators --timezone TIMEZONE   set the user's timezone --send-email          send an email to the created user (you need to configure EMAIL-NOTIFICATION part in config file to use this feature)
 ```

 Example of creating a user with an email, a password and sending account information by email: